 Further studies of EVs will be needed to determine the full scope of this new technology’s impact on the energy system.
 For example, as EVs charge using the electric grid, they may increase CO2 emissions from the electric sector that may partially offset the emissions avoided through decreased use of gasoline.

 The impacts on electricity customers are also an important element to understand.
 Greater electricity sales due to EVs may help to exert downward pressure on rates as the fixed costs of the grid are spread across more kilowatt-hours.
-However, this effect will be uneven and will depend on state-specific penetration levels, as well as where and when EV charging occurs.
-The map below shows how electricity sales would increase from 2017 to 2030 due to EVs, extrapolating from current adoption trends.
+However, this effect will be uneven and will depend on state- and province-specific penetration levels, as well as where and when EV charging occurs.

 As the deployment of electric vehicles increases, policymakers will need to contend with the hourly impacts of EVs on the grid, including considerations relating to peak demand and rate design.
 Synapse has studied the grid impacts of EVs to date in California and is developing a series of reports on best practices in EV rate design.